What happened at Travis Scott’s Astroworld concert? Crowd surge explained

-Twenty-five people were rushed to local hospitals, and according to Houston Fire Chief Sam Peña, at least eleven of them were experiencing cardiac arrest.
+Twenty-five people were rushed to local hospitals, and according to Houston Fire Chief Sam Peña, at least 11 of them were experiencing cardiac arrest.

-He said the youngest known injured victim was age 10, and officials said a 14-year-old Spring Branch ISD high school student was the youngest killed.
-HFD verified approximately 300 people were treated for minor injuries at a pop-up hospital on the park grounds.
+He said the youngest known injured victim was 10, and officials said a 14-year-old Spring Branch ISD high school student was the youngest killed.
+HFD said about 300 people were treated for minor injuries at a pop-up hospital on the festival grounds.

-HFD is still investigating how the "mass causality incident" unfolded, but initial reports are that a crowd surge happened about 9:15 p.m. - 9:30 p.m. while Scott was on stage.
+HFD is still investigating how the "mass casualty incident" unfolded, but initial reports are that a crowd surge happened between about 9:15 p.m. to 9:30 p.m. while Scott was on stage.

 RELATED: 14-year-old Spring Branch ISD student was youngest victim who died at Travis Scott's Astroworld Festival

-"The crowd began to compress towards the front of the stage, and that caused some panic and it started causing some injuries," Houston Fire Chief Sam Peña said that night.
+"The crowd began to compress towards the front of the stage, and that caused some panic and it started causing some injuries," Peña said.
 "People began to fall out, become unconscious, and it created additional panic."

 RELATED: Astroworld Festival security guard said he was 'pricked' in neck, injected before passing out, Houston police chief says